A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Discussion

 \section{Discussion}

-We have shown in this work that there is no limit in the lateral displacement of a reflected beam by the Goos-Hänchen effect for resonant photonic systems working in the critical coupling regime.
+We have shown in this work that there is no limit to the lateral displacement of a reflected beam by the GH effect for resonant photonic systems working at the critical coupling regime.
 In this work, for the first time to the best of our knowledge, the physical parameters that rule the GH shift as well as the GH sensitivity are provided.
-We have showed with equation ((\ref{eq:DH_parTMC})) and (\ref{eq:Sensibilite_parTMC}) for GH shift and GhH sensitivity the special role of the ratio $\frac{Q}{r_{min}}$.
-The GH sensitivity evolves far more faster than the GH shift when approaching the critical coupling condition and its phase singularity (i;e when increasing the the ratio $\frac{Q}{r_{min}}$).
+We have shown with equation (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC}) for GH shift and GH sensitivity the special role of the ratio $Q/r_{min}$.
+The GH sensitivity evolves much faster than the GH shift when approaching the critical coupling condition and its phase singularity (i.e. when increasing the ratio $Q/r_{min}$).
 It leads to sensor far more sensitive than any other method.
-However GH sensor with GH shift beyond current limit are not useful since ultimate sensitivity needs huge beam in size (several tens of centimeters to meters).
-A solution to tackle this issue is to get a trad-off between having the highest sensitivity and not having a too much wide beam.
-To succeed, we will use the two properties that GH shift varies more slowly than GH sensitivity when $\frac{Q}{r_{min}}$ is increased and that GH shift diminish more fastly than GH sensitivity when the wavelength of resonance $\lambda$ decreases.
-In order to achieve this, the best is to reduce the angle dispersion $a$ and the wavelength of resoannce $\lambda$ rather and in the same time to increase the ratio $\frac{Q}{r_{min}}$.\\
+However we also demonstrated that sensors with GH shifts beyond current limits are not useful since ultimate sensitivity requires unrealistically large beam sizes (several tens of centimeters to meters).
+A solution to tackle this issue is to find optimized trade-offs between high sensitivity and realistic beam size.
+In this quest, we make use of the two following properties: i) the GH shift varies more slowly than GH sensitivity when $Q/r_{min}$ is increased and ii) the GH shift diminishes faster than the GH sensitivity when the wavelength of resonance $\lambda$ decreases.
+To better understand this behavior between GH shift and GH sensitivity, we introduce a new figure of merit $FOM_{GH}$ defined as follow: